Parenting Tips 9 min read

 Q. How frequently should kids be dewormed?
 Is it different for toddlers?

-A: The frequency of deworming depends on factors like the local prevalence of worm infections and individual risk factors.
+A: The frequency of deworming depends on factors like the local rate of worm infections and individual risk factors.
 In many areas, deworming is recommended once every 6 to 12 months.
-The schedule for deworming for toddlers is generally the same as for older children once they start treatment, but always follow your pediatrician’s advice.
+The schedule for deworming toddlers is generally the same as for older children once they start treatment, but always follow your pediatrician’s advice.

 Q. Can deworming prevent other health problems in kids?